List of cement manufacturers in Kenya

 This is the list of companies that manufacture cement in Kenya.

 Production

 The table below illustrates the rankings of Kenya's cement manufacturers, based on annual production figures, as of December 2016.

 As of December 2016, Kenya's total annual cement production was 6.7 million tonnes, with national consumption of 6.3 million tonnes.
-The surplus production was aggressively marketed to regional neighbors.
+The surplus production was aggressively marketed to regional neighbours.